 - Public Benefits.
 Blockchain can make it easier to assess, verify, and distribute welfare or unemployment benefits.
 For examples, look at GovCoin is a UK-based company that is helping the government to distribute public benefits using blockchain technology.
 The radical alternative is universal basic income; for an example, look at Circles.
 Or look at what the UK Government is working on with another startup called GovCoin.

-The first wave of change – from dot com to social media – did something rather strange.
+The first phase of the Web – from dot com to social media – did something rather strange.
 It took something that was fundamentally decentralised (the Internet, which was designed to withstand nuclear attack by enabling communication between decentralised resources) and made it centralised.
 That is why most of our searches are in Google’s data centre and most of our social chit chat is in Facebook’s data centre.
 The Centralised Internet era enabled us to exchange information online.
 In the blockchain-based Decentralised Internet era we can exchange value online and that puts many more industries into software’s feeding trough.

 The golden rule of disruptive innovation is that change takes longer than expected but the eventual impact is bigger than anticipated.